Teaching, research and administration activity is situated over several building complexes.

 At the junction of Liberton Road and Mayfield Road, take the left-hand road (downhill) and King’s Buildings is approximately 0.25 miles (0.5 km) ahead on the left.

 The main railway station in Edinburgh is Waverley Station.
-There are a number of taxi ranks in and around the station.
-You can also catch a number of buses to King’s Buildings from North Bridge or Market Street.
+There are a number of taxi ranks in and around the station, including Waverley Bridge and Market Street.
+You can also catch a number of buses to King’s Buildings from Princes Street or North Bridge.

 Access for disabled people